dav3dev/market-app-cache/README.md

 node fetch-prices.js
 ```

-This will create/update `cache.json` with current prices (~3-5 minutes to fetch all items).
+The script will:
+1. Load existing cache (if available)
+2. Fetch current prices from Warframe Market API
+3. Save progress incrementally after each item
+4. Complete in ~20-30 minutes (depends on API rate limits)

+## Automation

+GitHub Actions workflow runs every hour:
+- Fetches latest prices from Warframe Market API
+- Updates `cache.json`
+- Commits and pushes changes
+- Deploys to GitHub Pages automatically

 ## CORS

 This repository is configured with GitHub Pages to allow CORS requests.
-The cache can be loaded from any domain.
+The cache can be loaded from any domain without proxy.

 ## License